east-01/AutoMetrics/README.md

 ```
 python tidemetrics.py gpuhours,uniquens
 ```
-You can use the `*` symbol to denote all analysis options, so if you wanted to collect analyses for all of the following options you would do:
+You can use `all` to denote all analysis options, so if you wanted to collect analyses for all of the following options you would do:
 ```
-python tidemetrics.py *
+python tidemetrics.py all
 ```

 Option | Description